dmtrmrv/video-marker/README.md

 ## [0.1.2] - 2019-10-29
 ### Added
 - Changelog
+- Display version from package.json in the header

 ### Fixed
 - Don't rely on setInterval() for accurate time.
 Use new Date().getTime() instead.